ShabanAhmad/DrLungker/README.md

-# DrLungker
+# DrLungker: Deep-Ensemble Learning for Predicting Compound Activity against Lung Cancer and Probing Multitarget Potency via WaterMap, DFT, MD Simulation, and MMGBSA Studies

-DrLungker combines ResNet, FNN, and RNN-LSTM with ensemble methods (Averaging, Voting, Stacking), trained on 5,886 lung cancer bioassay descriptors from PubChem and ChEMBL.
-It predicts compound activity (active/inactive), and scores active ones from 1 to 10.
+The DrLungker model combines ResNet, Feedforward Neural Network (FNN), and RNN-LSTM architectures, and uses three ensemble techniques: Averaging, Majority Voting, and Stacking.
+It is trained on 5,886 molecular descriptors derived from lung cancer bioassay data obtained from PubChem and ChEMBL.

-# DeepEntXAI

-**DeepEntXAI: A CNN-LSTM + Explainable AI Framework for Predicting Drug Activity Against Enterobacteriaceae**

-DeepEntXAI is a hybrid deep learning framework developed to predict the biological activity of chemical compounds against **Enterobacteriaceae** pathogens (e.g., *E. coli*, *K. pneumoniae*, *S. enterica*) using molecular descriptors.
-The framework combines a **CNN-LSTM** architecture with **explainable AI (XAI)** techniques to achieve state-of-the-art prediction accuracy while ensuring model interpretability.
-It supports both labelled and unlabelled compound predictions and includes tools for compound prioritisation and descriptor relevance evaluation.
+The model can predict whether a compound is active or inactive against lung cancer.
+If a compound is predicted to be active, the model further provides an activity score on a scale from 1 to 10, indicating the degree of activity.

 ---

 ## 📌 Key Features

-* **Hybrid Deep Learning Model**: Combines CNN and LSTM to capture both local and long-range dependencies in molecular descriptor sequences.
+* **Comprises Multiple Deep Learning Models**: Combines ResNet, FNN and LSTM to capture both local and long-range dependencies in molecular descriptor sequences of Lung Cancer BioAssays.
-* **High Accuracy**: Achieved 99.80% accuracy, 99.63% precision, and 99.94% recall on test data.
+* **High Accuracy**: Achieved beyond 99% accuracy, precision, and recall on test data.
-* **Generalisation**: Demonstrated strong generalisation through 5-fold and 10-fold cross-validation with average accuracies of 99.09% ± 0.36% and 99.13% ± 0.27%, respectively.
+* **Generalisation**: Demonstrated strong generalisation through 5-fold and 10-fold cross-validation with average accuracies of 97%.
-* **Explainability**: Integrates both:

-  * A **hybrid perturbation-based XAI** method (accuracy drop, flip ratio, log-loss increase)
-  * **LIME** for local interpretability and compound-specific insights.
 * **Prediction on Unlabelled Data**: Scores new compounds (0–10 scale) to identify high-potential drug candidates.
 * **Output-Ready Results**: Generates CSV files with prediction probabilities, scaled activity scores, and interpretability rankings.
+* **SDF extractor**: The code extracts the SDF file ready for structural validation, docking studies and other downstream analysis.

 ---